gvergnaud/ts-pattern/README.md

   .exhaustive()
 ```

-Executes the match case, return its result, and enable exhaustive pattern matching, making sure at compile time that all possible cases are handled.
+Runs the pattern-matching expression and returns its result.
+It also enables exhaustiveness checking, making sure at compile time that we have handled all possible cases.

 #### Signature